 - Dinoland U.S.A.

 Want a map you can download?
-Check out this PDF map of Animal Kingdom.
+Check out our Animal Kingdom maps.

 Parking at Animal Kingdom

 Parking is quick and painless and a good option if you’ll have your car on your vacation.

 All parking lots are staffed with an abundance of Cast Members that will help direct you to your spot.
 If you park too far away from the front gate to walk, there will be handy trams to shuttle you back and forth from the end of your row to near the front gates.

 How much does parking at Animal Kingdom cost?

 - Free for Walt Disney World Resort hotel guests

 - Passholders – Free with Passholder card and photo ID

 Want more tips on driving?
 Check out our post on using a car at Disney World.